department-of-veterans-affairs/disability-max-ratings-api/README.md

 ## Building docs

 ```
-# TODO: update this to use the new max-ratings-api
+# TODO: update this to use the new disability-max-ratings-api
 source ~/.virtualenvs/domain-ee/bin/activate
-cd ./max-ratings-api
+cd ./disability-max-ratings-api
 python3 src/python_src/pull_api_documentation.py
 ```